nortonlifelock/aegis/README.md

     Pulls recently updated tickets from JIRA and keeps the DB information on the ticket fresh
 5. AssetSyncJob

     Pulls detection information from Qualys/Nexpose API and stores it in db.
-Uses the vulnerability information information pulled and stored during the VulnSyncJob.
+Uses the vulnerability information pulled and stored during the VulnSyncJob.
 Also stores device information in DB.
 Looks at Ignore table and attaches it to detection if appropriate.
 Global exceptions are also checked here.
 Detections created/updated here are what are processed during a ticketing run

 ## Ticketing Process
 ### Jobs involved: